bkfox/aircox/notes.md

         - remove from playing playlist -> stop
     - date_by_list:
         - sections' url
-    - list of played diffusions and tracks when non-stop;

 # Long term TODO
 - automatic cancel of passed diffusion based on logs?